mechinn/mechinn.github.io/resume.md

 - Source Control: git, mercurial (hg), svn
 - Team Collaboration: Atlassian JIRA, Confluence, Bitbucket Server, Microsoft SharePoint
 - Data Structures: JSON, XML, YAML
-- Android, Linux, Proxmox, KVM Virtualization, LXC, Docker
+- Android, Linux, Proxmox, Kernel-Based Virtual Machine (KVM), Linux Containers (LXC), Docker
 - nginx, apache, tomcat, ssh

 ## Volunteering
 ### FIRST Robotics Competition Mentor, 2009-2015
 - Taught students on the team how to wire the required components and program the drive and autonomous code for the robot.
 - Guided students as needed on how to troubleshoot problems with electrical components and software bugs in tense environments where they were working against the clock during competition.
-- Gave advise to students when asked about planning college and their careers.
+- Gave advice to students when asked about planning college and their careers.

 [Download PDF Version]({{ site.url }}/files/Michael%20Edward%20Chinn%20Resume.pdf)